-Rumaila's reservoir are now mature.
+The stacked sandstone and carbonate reservoirs at Rumaila are of Cretaceous age and lie at depths of up to four kilometres.
+Rumaila’s reservoir are now mature.
 The Main Pay reservoir has produced oil for over 50 years; but in the north of the field, its pressure levels is falling and requires water injection and other enhanced oil recovery activity to produce effectively; while in the south, the field is producing oil with much higher water content, due to the activity of the natural aquifer that lies beneath.

 The Mishrif reservoir, located in north Rumaila, also suffers from low pressure and many of its wells were shut in and ceased to produce many years ago.